manish8917/Creating-a-Sentiment-Analysis-Web-App/README.md

 ### Please Note:
-### This project work is a part of Udacity Deep Learning Nanodegree Program.
-Executed it on my local machine with all the project rubrics to meet all required specifications & uploaded here for reference.
+### I've executed this project work on my local machine with all the project rubrics to meet all required specifications of Udacity Nanodegree Program & uploaded here for reference.